 - I’ll design ads for Craigslist and magazines targeting our desired demographic.

-Within the first few weeks of going “live,” I’ll host an open house and share my enthusiasm for the space with potential buyers in person.
+Within the first few weeks of going “live,” I’ll host an open house and share my enthusiasm for the space with potential buyers.
 I attend weekly Keller Williams and MLS meetings, which allows me to present the property to local agents.